mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 The service client of Temporal is the key component for talking to the Temporal server, it's built on top of gPRC.
-Today, I want to discuss the internal working of Temporal service client with you so that we can better understand how does it work, help us for troubleshooting, and get some inspiration for similar implementations.
+Today, I want to discuss the internal working of Temporal service client with you so that we can better understand how it works.
+This may be useful for troubleshooting and getting some for similar implementations.

 In this article, we will talk about: